 – Pack extra snacks, drinks, colouring books, crayons and (if they’re young) their favourite cuddly toy.

 – Ensure all of the children’s passports are valid and that you have a safe, yet easily accessible, bag or belt to carry them in.

 – Invest in one or two large, sturdy carry on bags with multiple sections instead of using lots of small bags.
 This will allow you to focus on keeping your children safe and happy without having to worry about lost luggage.

 – Many airports have special children’s facilities so be sure to check them out.
 At Birmingham, you’ll find the awesome interactive SkyZone to keep the youngsters occupied!

 Passengers requiring special assistance can obtain information, tips, guides and support from:

-Another really useful resource is these page from Heathrow Airport Guide
+Another really useful resource is this tips for senior travellers page from our Heathrow Airport Guide